Minutes & attendance

 FEDERATION STAFF AND ASSOCIATE GOVERNORS

 As the Executive Headteacher I am also a member of the governing board.
-I have been a teacher for 24 years, having previously trained as a building surveyor.
+I have been a teacher for 25 years, having previously trained as a building surveyor.
 I have worked in a wide range of schools in Bristol, South Gloucestershire and North Somerset and have been a Head of both Church and Community schools since becoming a Head in 2002.
-In 2016 I moved to Devon with my family and now enjoy the challenges and privileges of working with the four Exe Valley Federation schools.
+In 2016 I moved to Devon with my family and now enjoy the challenges and privileges of working with the five Exe Valley Federation schools.
 For me, working as part of a dedicated and professional leadership team is one of the best parts of the job, along with teaching children across the schools on a regular basis.

 I have been Head of School at Cheriton Fitzpaine primary school since Autumn 2016 and am responsible for SENDCO for the Federation.
 Previously I was Head of School at Newton St Cyres and, before the formation of the Federation, was a teacher there.
 I've been fortunate to have had the opportunity to teach across the whole primary age range and have experience of running a playgroup as well as being a school Governor.